-The Residential Sex Offender Treatment Program [male institutions only]
+The Residential Sex Offender Treatment Program

 The Residential Sex Offender Treatment Program (SOTP-R) is a high intensity program designed for high risk sexual offenders - ordinarily inmates with multiple sex offenses, or a history of contact sexual offenders.
 The SOTP-R is offered at the Federal Medical Center (FMC) in Devens, Massachusetts.